Tejalwaghmare19/Tejalwaghmare19/README.md

 Skills: Python / SQL / Excel / Power BI / Tableau

 - 🔭 I’m currently working  on my skills
-- 🌱 I’m currently learning Data Analyst
+- 🌱 I’m currently learning Data Analytics
 - 📫 How to reach me: Linkedin, Email-Id
 - 😄 Pronouns: Tej
 - ⚡ Fun fact: "No would be crazier than me in terms of my work lol"